super-toq/emptywindow/README.md

 ### Window is a libadwaita window

-A test project nothing more.
+A simple demo, nothing more.

 ![window](preview-img1.png?raw=true)

-I look at something, inform myself, try it out, test the function and learn from what happens...
+I review code, try to understand it, experiment with it, combine it, and learn from what happens."